Cyberattack crashes British royal family website

 The attack, which took place in the morning, was successfully repelled by IT experts, the sources said, and by early afternoon the royal.uk website was available again.

-At no time did the website and its content full under the control of the attackers, according to the sources.
+At no time did the website and its content fall under the control of the attackers, according to the sources.
 It was initially unclear who might have been behind the cyberattack.